ktjkc/reflextrust/paper/trust-modulation-core.md

 They allow LLMs to **modulate not just what they say — but how, and why.**

 ---

 ### Appendix F: Glossary

+- **Meta-Layer**: Supervisory component maintaining session-wide trust continuity and stability without interpreting individual prompts.
+- **Evaluative Layer**: Interpretation component that classifies user intent, behavior, and engagement quality to derive trust-sensitive evaluation signals.
+- **Modulation Layer**: Execution control component translating evaluative insights into operational parameters for guided response generation.
-- **LLM Execution Unit**: The component within the Modulation Layer responsible for producing final outputs based on modulation flags.
+- **LLM Execution Unit**: The part of the Modulation Layer responsible for producing model outputs under active modulation flags.
-- **Modulation Layer**: The generative control unit responsible for applying ethical, structural, and reflective filters.
-- **Trust Alignment**: The degree to which a user’s intent signals transparent, cooperative engagement.
+- **Trust Alignment**: The degree to which a user’s communication signals transparent, consistent, and cooperative intent across a session.
+- **Trust Flags**: Fine-grained behavioral indicators (e.g., `requires_empathy`, `refuse_if_trust_low`) automatically inferred to guide ethical and structural modulation.
+- **Ethical Modulation**: Control mechanism adjusting the level of ethical filtering in the model's response generation based on trust evaluation.
+- **Generative Depth Control**: Mechanism defining the structural and cognitive depth of generated responses (`shallow`, `structured`, `deep_structured`, `open_explorative`).
+- **Reflexive Prompt Alignment**: Methodological approach ensuring that model responses remain coherent, trust-aligned, and self-reflective across multi-turn dialogues.

 ---

 ### **6. Discussion and Future Work**

-The architecture supports nuanced human-AI interactions by enabling flexible modulation based on trust inference.
-Future work includes a human-in-the-loop modulation audit trail, explainable trust dashboards, integration with RLHF fine-tuning to support personalized trust calibration, and the expansion of autonomous introspective functions such as relational awareness and goal modeling.
+The STRATA architecture supports nuanced human-AI interactions by enabling flexible modulation based on trust inference.
+Future directions include:

+- Human-in-the-loop modulation audit trails
+- Explainable trust dashboards
+- RLHF fine-tuning for personalized trust calibration
+- Expansion of introspective functions (e.g., relational awareness, goal modeling)

+These enhancements aim to make STRATA even more adaptive, transparent, and ethically aligned over time.

+---

+## 📜 Open Research Statement

+> **This document is part of an open research initiative on trust-based prompting, reflexive AI behavior, and alignment transparency.**
+>
+> STRATA is designed as a modular, extensible architecture for context-sensitive AI behavior modeling.
+> Contributions, critical discussions, and collaborative refinements are explicitly welcome.

+---

+### Authors

+- **Hossa** – Lead Architect, Concept Designer
+- **Assisted by ChatGPT** – Research Co-development, Structuring Support

 ---

 ### **References**

 This document currently references internal architectural design patterns.
 Full citations will be included in subsequent versions.